paulmath/test_du/README.md

-# test_du
+# Test Descartes Underwriting

-# Code sample for the technical test at Descartes Underwriting
+This repository contains the code sample for the technical test at Descartes Underwriting.

+# Files

-#Contains the code in the file : test_du.ipynb
+Contains the code in the file : test_du.ipynb

-#contains the required output csv file : output.csv
+contains the required output csv file : output.csv

+# Libraries

+- matplotlib
+- numpy
+- pandas
+- sklearn
+- tensorflow.keras